2019 Delaware State Hornets football team

 The 2019 Delaware State Hornets football team represented Delaware State University in the 2019 NCAA Division I FCS football season.
 They were led by second-year head coach Rod Milstead and played their home games at Alumni Stadium.
 They were a member of the Mid-Eastern Athletic Conference (MEAC).
 They finished the season 2–10, 1–7 in MEAC play to finish in last place.

-Previous season

-The Hornets finished the 2018 season 3–8, 2–5 in MEAC play to finish in a tie for eighth place.

 Preseason

 MEAC poll

 In the MEAC preseason poll released on July 26, 2019, the Hornets were predicted to finish in ninth place.

 Preseason All–MEAC teams

 The Hornets had eight players selected to the preseason all-MEAC teams.